SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Introduction

 To address this problem, existing approaches~\cite{gao2024search,shypula2023learning,garg2023rapgen} have proposed using information retrieval techniques such as BM25~\cite{robertson1995okapi} to retrieve the most relevant optimization commit for a code location.
 In this way, we can enumerate the hotspot locations (which can be identified by profiling and are often small in number) and retrieve the most relevant optimization commits for these locations, effectively addressing the problem of large spaces.
 However, as our evaluation will show later, since the same optimization strategy can be applied to significantly dissimilar code snippets, even the best-performing retrieval techniques in the existing studies often cannot retrieve relevant commits, leading to low performance in practice.

-\mainpoint{Our Approach.} To address the above challenge, our main idea is that, instead of retrieving a commit suitable for the current code location, we generate a symbolic pattern-matching rule from a commit to match the code locations where the optimization strategy represented by the commit can be applied.
-More concretely, given an optimization commit, we design an LLM agent to summarize the optimization strategy used in this commit, and then generate a Semgrep~\cite{semgrep} rule to match the code locations that are suitable to be optimized using this strategy.
+\mainpoint{Our Approach.} To address the above challenge, our main idea is that, instead of retrieving a commit suitable for the current code location, we generate a symbolic pattern-matching rule from a commit to match the potential code locations where the optimization strategy represented by the commit can be applied.
+More concretely, given an optimization commit, we design an LLM agent to summarize the optimization strategy used in this commit, and then generate a Semgrep~\cite{semgrep} rule to match the potential code locations that are suitable to be optimized using this strategy.
 Semgrep is a static analysis tool that allows the user to write customized rules to efficiently match code locations in a large project.
-In this way, we utilize the analytic power of the LLM to understand the optimization strategy and extract symbolic rules to more precisely capture the application condition of the strategy, avoiding the imprecision from information retrieval techniques.
+After a potential code location is found, we ask the LLM to optimize the code using the strategy as in existing approaches.
+This design has three main considerations: (1) Static rules could more precisely capture the application condition of an optimization strategy, avoiding the imprecision from information retrieval techniques.
+(2) Utilizing the analytic power of the LLM, we can easily implement the rules for a wide range of optimization strategies, without the need of the huge human effort.
+(3) The static analysis rule is only used to quickly match potential code locations, and the final optimization is still decided and performed by the LLM, handling the diverse ways of applying a strategy.

 With the above method, we can efficiently explore the space of code locations, but we still need to enumerate each commit in the large space of commits to generate and execute the rule extracted from this commit.
 To reduce this burden, we notice that many commits collected are of the same optimization strategies, and propose a clustering method to cluster the examples based on the strategies summarized by the LLM.
 In this way, each cluster ideally contains only commits for one strategy.
 Then, we produce only a few Semgrep rules from a cluster, effectively reducing the burden of enumerating the large space of examples.